transcom/mymove-docs/docs/backend/testing/run-e2e-tests.md

 :::note External documentation call-out
 The intention of this documentation is to not repeat the official docs.
-At the time of this writing, the documentation being referenced contains an _Artifacts overview_ section is the main area that shows where Artifacts are stored in the CircleCI UI.
+At the time of this writing, the documentation being referenced contains an _Artifacts overview_ section, which shows where Artifacts are stored in the CircleCI UI.
 :::